Democrats’ legislation would overhaul police accountability

 A long-sought federal anti-lynching bill stalled in Congress is included in the package.

-House Judiciary Committee Chairman Jerrold Nadler, D-N.Y., will convene a hearing on the legislation this week.
+House Judiciary Committee Chairman Jerrold Nadler, D-N.Y., a co-author with Bass and the Democratic senators, will convene a hearing on the legislation this week.

 It is unclear if law enforcement and the powerful police unions will back any of the proposed changes or if congressional Republicans will join the effort.